Critical Illness Insurance and MS

 For example, if you have a history of MS in your family, the insurer may conclude that they are more likely to have to pay out and therefore, they may charge you more for your cover.

 That being said, not all policies are the same and the price of cover can vary between insurers.

 Can I reduce the price of my critical illness cover?

 With some insurers, potentially yes.
 To reduce the cost of critical illness insurance for MS, some people adapt their lifestyle in a bid to improve their overall health.
 Applicants who are non-smokers, with a healthier BMI or lower blood pressure can find that the price of their premiums is lower.

 This is because most insurance companies will calculate the risk of you making a claim as lower if you are in better overall health.

 That being said, policies differ and therefore the price you pay for your critical illness cover will vary depending on the level of cover you require as well as the range of illnesses you want financial protection from.

-If you’re looking to take out critical illness cover, it’s important to select a policy that is suited to your needs rather than basing a decision on cost alone, although the experts we work with will aim to find the cheapest cover possible.
+If you’re looking to take out a critical illness policy that includes your condition, it’s important to determine which one is suited to your needs rather than basing a decision on cost alone, although the experts we work with will aim to find the cheapest cover possible.

 For the best advice, speak to an expert.

 Read our tips below on how to find critical illness insurance that covers multiple sclerosis.